 - Beef roast.
 For shredded beef tacos, the best cuts of beef are either beef brisket or chuck roast.
 I usually try to get one that's around 4 pounds.
 Trust me, you'll appreciate the leftovers.

 - Veggies.
-These are super simple: just an onion, a few cloves of garlic, and a few serrano chilis, if you like things a little spicy.
+Onion, a few cloves of garlic, and a few serrano chilis.

 - Liquid.
 Beef broth and beer.
 Use one carton of beef broth, about four cups, and one dark Mexican beer, like Dos Equis Dark.

 - Spices.
-Oregano and cumin, and the usual salt and pepper.
+Oregano and cumin, salt, and pepper.

 Most often, I make any kind of beef roasts in my Dutch oven.
 Especially now that I've been working from home, it's easy to just let dinner simmer on the stove all day.

 - Brown the beef roast.
 Season the beef roast with salt and pepper.
 Add a few teaspoons of oil to the pan.
 Brown the meat over medium-high heat.
 Remove and set aside.